Czech Competition Jury

 Competition of Immersive Films Jury

-This jury awards the Immersive Film Competition Prize to the virtual reality project that demonstrates the most significant societal impact within its category.
-Evaluation criteria include the use of contemporary immersive technology and tailored narratives aimed at raising awareness of human rights issues.
-The jury is made up of artists, theorists, journalists, and experts in the fields of immersive and gaming art, as well as virtual reality.
+The jury grants the Immersive Films Competition Award to the virtual reality project with the most significant social impact in the Immersive Films Competition category.
+The use of contemporary immersive technology and distinctive storytelling to raise awareness of human rights issues is evaluated.
+The jury comprises artists, theorists, journalists, and experts in the fields of immersive and gaming art, as well as virtual reality.

 Regional Jury